joseph-flinn/site/frontend/posts/retro-success-psychological-safety.md

 slug: retro-success-psychological-safety
 published: 2024-05-13
 description: >
-  Reflection and gratitude for the psychological safe environment on the team
+  Reflection and gratitude for the psychologically safe environment on the team

 ---